jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/privacy/index.md

 names and addresses of those businesses with which we shared such personal information for the immediately prior calendar year (e.g., requests made in the current year will receive information about the prior year).
-To obtain this information please contact us.
+To obtain this information please contact us at help@fluidattacks.com.

 ### How to exercise these rights